 Our approach to the privacy of your personal information is very simple – we only use a system to process your personal information if we would also use that system to process Educator Impact’s company-confidential information.

 The personal information that Educator Impact holds

-- For teachers who participate in the Educator Impact 360-degree Feedback Process (participants), we obtain personal information (first names, last names, email addresses and the year-groups taught) from those participants’ schools.
+- For educators who participate in the Educator Impact 360-degree Feedback Process (participants), we obtain personal information (first name, last name, email address and the year-groups taught) from those participants’ schools.
 This data is used for the purpose of providing personalised 360-degree feedback, professional development resources, and professional development plans.

 - We also collect and store students’ and other teachers’ observations about participants’ teaching practice, and calculate aggregate statistics to ensure that the feedback we provide to participants is based on sound data.

 - We ask educators who provide observations about participants’ teaching practice (observers) for their name, which is used to identify their observations.

 - For students who provide feedback on participants’ teaching practice, we do not require or collect any identifying or other personal information.